IKOR-GmbH/sip-framework/docs/CONTRIBUTING.md

 - Does your contribution contain necessary and useful javadoc and is the linting process successful?
 - Is the maven project version a SNAPSHOT version?
 - Are all dependencies you added RELEASE versions?
+- Did you change something in the documentation?
+Then run `./run-mkdocs-server.sh` and check that your changes look good (mkdocs server will be running on port 8000)

 ### Pull request process